-Source: Woods & Poole Economics (2014), GF-EGF Metropolitan Planning Organization (2011) CAGR = Compounded Annual Growth Rate
+Source: Woods & Poole Economics (2014), U.S. Census, Grand Forks-East Grand Forks Metropolitan Planning Organization (2011), KLJ Analysis

+CAGR = Compounded Annual Growth Rate

-The data from Woods & Poole Economics does not project upward trends in the MSA population.
-Local MPO data projects a growth rate of 1.2 percent annually through the year 2040 for the cities of Grand Forks and East Grand Forks2.
+In lieu of Woods & Poole MSA data, local MPO data was used for projections.
+The MPO projects a growth rate of 1.2 percent annually through the year 2040 for the cities of Grand Forks and East Grand Forks2.
 Other elements equal, this alone would increase the MSA population by 0.76 percent annually on average.
 This would be similar to other statewide population growth rate projections.